khilnani/template-express-jade-less/README.md

   - NAME
   - DESCRIPTION
 - Run `sudo /setup-dev.sh` or `sudo ./setup-prod.sh` as appropriate.

-  - *Note:* Installs global as well as local Node packages, and Bower dependencies.
+> Installs global as well as local Node packages, and Bower dependencies.

 ### Environment Configuration